jonnydiamond/DatabricksAutomation/README.md

 It is hard to talk about Continuos Deployment credibly without addressing the manner in which that Deployment should look... for example... what branching strategy will be adopted?

-The Branching Strategy will build out of the box, and is a Trunk Based Branching Strategy.
-(Go into more detail)
+The Branching Strategy will be built out of the box when we redploy our resources in later step.
+It follows a Trunk Based Branching Strategy paradigm to promote rapid Continuous Integration, therefore it alligns closely to the Github Flow with certain nuances. [^6] (Go into more detail)

 <img width="805" alt="image" src="https://user-images.githubusercontent.com/108273509/186166011-527144d5-ebc1-4869-a0a6-83c5538b4521.png">